Ananda (album): Songs

-"Ni Una Sola Palabra", the opening track, is an uptempo pop rock tune driven by a "strength of tough guitar-pop", and synth-pop accents.
+"Ni Una Sola Palabra", the opening track, is an uptempo pop rock tune driven by a "strength of tough guitar-pop", and synth-pop accents with 70's vibes.
 Its irresistibly new wave chorus give input "Rubio's smoky, expressive voice" over a regular rockbeat.
 Written by Xabi San Martín from La Oreja de Van Gogh, the song's nostalgic lyrics captures the feelings that persist when love begins to disappear in a relationship, to the extent that nothing is said to each other either with actions or with words.
-The "hymn" optimistic "Nada Puede Cambiarme" is a pop rock driven by a bouncy arrangement of drums and strongly electric guitars, that has Guns N' Roses's Slash on lead guitar.
+The "hymn" optimistic "Nada Puede Cambiarme" is a pop rock driven by a bouncy arrangement of drums and strongly acoustic and electric guitars, that has Guns N' Roses's Slash on lead guitar.
 The song describes their positive approach a past love, celebrating herself, despite the breakup.

 Written by Paulina Rubio and Coti Sorokin, the third track, "Ayúdame" is a sentimental, indie-influenced, pop rock song, described as a mellow ballad where Rubio's soft vocals serving as a melancholic statement by ask to her lover don't say goodbye.
 It begins with nostalgic squealing guitars and advances into a climax of whispersed vocals, and harmonies.
 The fourth track, "N.O." is a pop rock and goth "epic" song that reflects on the tensions about take the next step in a relationship.
+The narrator questions her lover why he is unwilling to take the risk, while confiding that he will always have her loyalty.
 "Que Me Voy A Quedar" is a jangle-tinged, pop song, described as a mid-tempo-dance track.
 The song inspects Rubio's ability to accept a failed relationship and view the experience as a positive.
 It was written by Coti Sorokin and Julieta Venegas, with whom she collaborated for the song "Nada Fue Un Error" in 2005.